BEAST2-Dev/hmc/_pages/hmc/ClockPrior/index.md

 ## References

 Banner KM, Irvine KM, Rodhouse TJ.
 The use of Bayesian priors in Ecology: The good, the bad and the not great.
 Methods in Ecology and Evolution.
 2020 Aug;11(8):882-9. <a href=" https://doi.org/10.1111/2041-210X.13407">doi:10.1111/2041-210X.13407</a>.

+Jenkins GM, Rambaut A, Pybus OG, Holmes EC.
+Rates of molecular evolution in RNA viruses: a quantitative phylogenetic analysis.
+Journal of molecular evolution.
+2002 Feb;54(2):156-65.

 Krasovec M, Rickaby RE, Filatov DA.
 Evolution of mutation rate in astronomically large phytoplankton populations.
 Genome biology and evolution.
 2020 Jul 1.